The Dq Life Blog

 The team were not responding to a new set of external pressures.
 They were responding to the contagiousness of their new leader.
 His anxious over-functioning co-created a reciprocal pattern of under-functioning in a previously high-performing team.
 As Jeffrey Miller observed in The Anxious Organisation, “if one person is too anxious to think clearly, then the thinking of the others around that person tends to become muddled too”.

-“If one person is too anxious to think clearly, then the thinking of the others around that person tends to become muddled too.” – Jeffrey Miller
+“If one person is too anxious to think clearly, then the thinking of the others around that person tends to become muddled too.”

 The damage is worse at home

-Mummy,” she said, “when you’re annoyed you get angry at Daddy, he gets annoyed at my big brother, he gets annoyed at me, and then I get annoyed at you.”
+“Mummy, when you’re annoyed you get angry at Daddy, he gets annoyed at my big brother, my brother gets annoyed at me, and then I get angry at you.”

 The question worth asking

 Most approaches to stress ask: how do we reduce it?
 I think this is the wrong question, or at least an insufficient one.
 In a world of increasing complexity and pressure, the volume of stress we encounter is often not something most of us can meaningfully control.
-What we can always influence is how contagious we are.
+But what we can always influence is how contagious we are.

 To understand how contagious stress shows up in your own patterns, start with the Stress Contagion Quiz.